cloud-native-finland/cloud-native-finland-site/content/en/events/_index.md

 We are looking for sponsors!
 Download the sponsorship prospectus from [here](https://github.com/cncf/kubernetes-community-days/blob/main/sponsor-resources/open-prospectuses/2025_Helsinki_SponsorProspectus_KCD.pdf).
 Contact the [KCD organizers](mailto:kcd-organizers@cloudnativefinland.org) for more information.

+For more information about sponsosrships visit the [sponsor page!](../sponsor-kcd-helsinki-2025)

 ## Kubernetes and CNCF Finland Meetup

 We are proud organizers of the [Kubernetes and CNCF Finland Meetup](https://www.meetup.com/kubernetes-finland/).